Question: What is Eco Agriculture and can birds help to service man?

 Kestrels and Owls Service Man in the Battle Against Pests

-With the trend of moving to Eco Agriculture, men realized that birds of prey can be harnessed to serve as non-toxic alternatives in the battle against pests and other harmful elements in the field of agriculture.
+With the trend to Eco Agriculture, men realized that birds of prey can be harnessed to serve as non-toxic alternatives in the battle against pests and other harmful elements in the field of agriculture.
 In the picture below you can see a kestrel standing on its man made house in a farm field in the Ella Valley close to Jerusalem.

 The Kestrel, like other birds of prey, has keen vision.
 It stands on a high post, on the top of a tree or flies above a field, searching for the slightest movement of a potential prey.
 Once the prey is spotted, there is only a slim chance of it missing the target.

 A research project that was conducted in the Tel-Aviv University and in the Hebrew University in Jerusalem, led to the decision to use both kestrels and barn owls as biological tools against pests and rodents that are harmful for agriculture.
 One of the research objectives was to verify that the diet of these birds consists of pests that are destructive to agriculture rather than of living things that are needed in agriculture.

 Joint Venture Resulting in Formation of Barn Owl and Kestrel Project

 A joint venture – led by the International Center for the Study of Bird Migration at Latrun, Tel Aviv University, the Israel Ornithology Center, Israel Society for the Protection of Nature, the Ministry of Agriculture and Ministry of Environmental Protection – resulted in the formation of the barn owl and kestrel project.
 Together with the Bird Box Project, led by the Haifa University, results were bound to come.